Influencer jailed after conning autistic man out of £10,000 | ITV News

 'Heartless and greedy' Jersey influencer jailed after scamming autistic man out of £10,000

-A social media influencer has been jailed for 10 months for conning a vulnerable autistic man she met online out of £10,000.
+A social media influencer has been jailed for 10 months after conning a vulnerable autistic man she met online out of £10,000.

 Hannah Louise Hill, 27 and from Jersey, pretended her mother had cancer to persuade the victim to give her money.